isaacazuelos/SlowChess/README.md

 ### To Fix

+* Make `Game.SlowChess.Board` use `Coord`s.
 * Add tests for older modules
     * `Game.SlowChess.Movement` — Expand the tests to cover the piece-specific move functions against the rules in the documentation.
     * `Game.SlowChess.Mask` — There are a bunch of declared properties in the documentation that could be tested with QuickCheck (mostly) easily.
     * `Game.SlowChess.Board`
     * `Game.SlowChess.Piece`, although I'm not sure there's much to test.
-* Extend the documentation for `Game.SlowChess.Movement.movePawn` with links to where special pawn movement is documented.

-### To maybe fix?

-Right now, non-special movement is done almost entierly though functions that take a board and yeild a list of boards.
-It might be worth trying functions that yeild a list of possible moves, which then get filtered based on when the move is valid --- eventually applying the valid moves to generate the new boards.
-I have no idea about performance considerations either way, but I think it'd likely be cleaner code --- especially later when the reading and writing games move-by-move.
-There should *definitly* be a solid movement test suite before this is attempted.